GitarMan/bash-scripts/README.md

 - **PASS**: ftp password
 - **DELAY**: Minimum delay in seconds between running lftp mirror (default: 15)
 - **MIRROR OPTIONS**: Only change these recommended settings if you have read lftp manual. (--reverse option is hard-coded as this script would not work without it)
--**INOTIFYWAIT OPTIONS**: --exclude {POSIX regular expression} to exclude certain files/patterns from being watched.
+- **INOTIFYWAIT OPTIONS**: --exclude {POSIX regular expression} to exclude certain files/patterns from being watched.
 Read the inotifywait manual for additional options.

 ### FTP Mirror Dependencies
 - inotifywait